WordPress/openverse/documentation/projects/proposals/monitoring/20230606_implementation_plan_ecs_alarms.md

    channel
    - The run book should be updated to note:
      - When the alarm was stabilised
-     - Remove the assigned maintainer
      - Consolidate false positive advice or anything else that can be simplified now that we have a deeper understanding of the alarm
+   - The issue for the alarm will be closed as completed

 ### Run Books